mwszekely/preact-prop-helpers/README.md

 ```

 This library follows a few conventions:
 * Re-render as few times as possible.
 E.G. `useElementSize` doesn't return the size of the element by re-rendering, but you can *choose* to re-render like in the example above.
+Composite hooks with lots of children (e.g. `useRovingTabIndex`) similarly try to keep re-renders on the parent to a minimum.
     * Re-rendering is only necessary if you need the result, well, while rendering.
-If you just need the result in an event handler, then re-rendering's a huge waste!
+If you just need the result in an event handler, then re-rendering to show nothing new is a huge waste!
 * Be composable; parameters and return types are all typed *very* specifically into single objects (like `return { useRefElementReturn: { getElement } }`) to make swizzling all these different parameters back and forth as foolproof as possible.
-    * If a hook requires information returned from another hook (lots of hooks require `getElement()`, for example), then it will *explicitly* ask for the return type of that hook, though only the parts it needs (E.G. `(useHasCurrentFocus({...useRefElement()})` works).
+    * See below for specific naming conventions
+* As much as possible, no specific DOM restrictions are imposed and, for hooks with children, those children can be anywhere descendent in the tree (except for `useSortableChildren`).
+Nesting hooks, even of the same type, is also fine.
 * Organizationally, some hooks exist primarily to be used as a part of a larger hook.
 Hooks within the `component-use` folder are generally "ready-to-use" and don't require much passing of parameters back and forth, but are not fully extensible.
 Hooks within `component-detail` are the lower-level building blocks that make up those "ready-to-use" complete hooks, but they're much more time-consuming to use.
     * You can also just copy and paste one of the complete hooks somewhere else and use it as a new building block...
 * Break work up into sub-hooks that can be called in remote locations.
 E.G. `useRovingTabIndex` returns information that you can toss into a `Context` so that each child can call `useRovingTabIndexChild` with that information, and this can happen pretty much anywhere decendent in the DOM that you'd like.
 * Children provide their data to the parent, never the other way around.
 E.G. `useListNavigation` can filter children, but it doesn't take an array of which children to filter out; each child reports its own status as filtered/unfiltered, and the parent responds to that.
     * This means that the child data is *always* the single source of truth, and maps nicely to how components are built and diffed.
-* The stability of the things that these hooks return is documented, but in general, `use*Props` are unstable, and `use*` are stable.
+* **Naming conventions:**
+    * Hooks return information in the form of an object with properties named `${hookName}Return`.
+This is to disambiguate which return values are a result of which hook, especially when one hook itself uses multiple hooks, e.g. list navigation will return `{ rovingTabIndexReturn: { ... }, linearNavigationReturn: { ... } }`.
+    * Hooks take parameters in the form of `${hookName}Parameters: { some: "properties" }` for themselves, or `${hookName}Return` when it requires information from another hook (many, many hooks rely on the return of `useRefElement`, for example).
+In most cases, you can simply pass the entire `${hookName}Return` directly from one hook to another.
+    * Some returns/parameters are `${hookName}Context`, which must be placed within a `Context` object, then retrieved with `useContext` and passed to the child hook that needs it.
+    * Most hooks return props that must be spread to some DOM element somewhere in order to work.
+When an individual hook is returning those props, they will in that hook's `${hookName}Return` bag and be named `propsStable` or `propsUnstable`; "stable" refers to both the object itself and the values within it and follows the same rules as stable functions for things like `useEffect`.
+    * Complex, composite hooks (like `useCompleteListNavigation`) will collect all the sub-hooks' props together and bundle them up into a single object called `props` in the root of the returned object (the original props will all still be available in their own objects as `propsUnstable` or whatever; the combined `props` object at the root is for convenience.).
+    * Complex, composite hooks (like `useCompleteListNavigation`) will simiarly collect all the sub-hooks' `Context`s together and bundle them up into a single object called `context` in the root of the returned object.

 The name (Preact Prop Hooks) comes from the fact that most of these hooks require modifying the props that were going to be passed to an element in order to function (generally just the `ref` on those props, but still).
 It's since grown in scope to include a bunch of general helper hooks as well (like `useAsync`), but `useMergedProps` truly was the core at one point.